sompolinsky-lab/dnn-object-manifolds/README.md

 ## Point-cloud manifolds

-A similar implementation is also [availabe in Python in another repositoy](https://github.com/schung039/neural_manifolds_replicaMFT).
+The MATLAB code used in our paper is provided [here] (https://github.com/sompolinsky-lab/dnn-object-manifolds/blob/master/point_cloud_analysis/manifold_stable_analysis_corr.m).

+If you are interested in the Python version of this implementation, check out [the Python repository for a follow-up paper in Speech](https://github.com/schung039/neural_manifolds_replicaMFT).

 # How to use with your data